LumitoLuma/LumitoLuma/README.md

 If you are going to make big changes in one of my repositories, please contact me before, so you do not make a big effort that leads on a closed Pull Request.

 ## Reporting bugs and errors
-You can report bugs through the Issues tab in the repository you had the problem.
+You can report bugs through the Issues tab in the repository you've got the problem.

 Remebmer that reporting bugs at the contact page is not allowed, unless you have reported them through Issues tab and you have not received any comments for a while (minimum a week).